kaleidawave/ezno/specification/02-checker/04-properties/09-prototypes.md

 Objects can have a prototype.

+### Implementation

 This is recorded in the context and is the prototype is a `TypeId`.

-#### Set prototype
+### Set prototype

 ```ts
 const x = { a: 3 };